Siulagi Tuimalatu-Brown

-Siulagi Tuimalatu-Brown (previously known as Siulagi Pio) is a New Zealand professional rugby league footballer who plays as a er for the Melbourne Storm in the National Rugby League and NSW Cup.
+Siulagi Tuimalatu-Brown (born 21 February 2004) is an Australian professional rugby league footballer who plays as a er for the Melbourne Storm in the National Rugby League and NSW Cup.

+He was previously known as Siulagi Pio until 2025.

 Background

-Tuimalatu-Brown played his junior football for the Altona Roosters.
+Tuimalatu-Brown played his junior football for the Northern Thunder, then Altona Roosters.
 He made his way through the Melbourne Storm pathway system.
 He was a part of the Storm team that won the 2025 Jersey Flegg premiership.
+Tuimalatu-Brown is the brother-in-law of fellow Storm teammate, Marion Seve.

 Career

-In July 2025 Tuimalatu-Brown made his NRL debut for the Storm against the North Queensland Cowboys at Queensland Country Bank Stadium in round 18 of the 2025 NRL season.
+In July 2025, Tuimalatu-Brown made his NRL debut for Melbourne against the North Queensland Cowboys at Queensland Country Bank Stadium in round 18 of the 2025 NRL season.
 He was the sixth Victorian to represent the club at NRL level.

+He played 12 games for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.